-This Annual Operating Plan 2011-2012 describes the MDP improvements proposed at Mount Sunapee for this year.
+This Annual Operating Plan 2012-2013 describes the MDP improvements proposed at Mount Sunapee during the spring and summer of 2012.

 Mount Sunapee has invested over sixteen million in capital improvements during the first thirteen summers since July 1, 1998.
-This will be our fourteenth (14th) summer of capital improvements and capital maintenance projects at Mount Sunapee.
+This will be our fifteenth (15th) summer of capital improvements and capital maintenance projects at Mount Sunapee.

-In the summer of 2011, new capital maintenance capital spending is estimated to be approximately four hundred seventy-five thousand dollars (\$475,000).
+In the summer of 2012, new capital projects and capital maintenance projects are estimated to cost approximately seven hundred thousand dollars (\$700,000).